EylonF/MineSweeper/README.md

 <a href="https://eylonf.github.io/MineSweeper/" target="blank">LINK TO GAME</a>

 # basic gameplay:
-1.Select your difficulty level-
+- Select your difficulty level-
-Easy = 4x4, 2 mines , 1 life.
+- Easy = 4x4, 2 mines , 1 life.
-Medium = 8x8, 12 mines, 2 lifes.
+- Medium = 8x8, 12 mines, 2 lifes.
-Hard = 12x12, 30 mines, 3 lifes.
+- Hard = 12x12, 30 mines, 3 lifes.
-2.Click anywhere on the board to begin and start the timer.
+- Click anywhere on the board to begin and start the timer.
-Use "Right Click" to add or remove flags to a cell if you think it's a mine.
+- Use "Right Click" to add or remove flags to a cell if you think it's a mine.

 # Technologies Used:
 HTML